Son Heung-min made Premier League history at Aston Villa on Sunday, becoming the first Asian player to reach 50 goals in the competition.

-A number of Asian players have graced the Premier League over the years and, ahead of the first round of matches kicking off on Wednesday 17 July, we want to know who you think is the best.
+The Tottenham Hotspur attacker is one of a number of players from the continent to have graced the competition over the years and we want to know who you think is the greatest.

 We compare five great Asian players to choose from in the poll below.